Developing a blueprint for controlling malignant catarrhal fever (MCF) in bison, buffalo, and cattle in Wales

 Compared to beef in the UK, bison meat is worth considerably more, with deadweight prices for bison approximately twice that for cattle, and retail prices for bison meat frequently more than 1.5 times that of beef.

-As such, bison are considered as one option for farmers looking to diversify.
-However, bison are challenging not only due to their temperament and sensitivity to stress but also their increased susceptibility to malignant catarrhal fever (MCF), which is considered the disease-limiting factor to successful production.
+Bison are however challenging, not only due to their temperament and sensitivity to stress but also their increased susceptibility to malignant catarrhal fever (MCF), which is considered the disease-limiting factor to successful production.

 MCF (caused by the virus OvHV-2) can affect cattle, bison, water buffalo, deer, yak and sheep are considered the main reservoir host.
 However, bison, buffalo and deer are considered to be much more susceptible than cattle and this is one of the main hurdles for farmers wanting to diversify into these lucrative niche markets.

-Taking blood samples from other livestock on the farms e.g. sheep and deer, to test if they have been exposed to OvHV-2 will deepen our understanding of the risk they pose to in contact bison, buffalo, and cattle.
+- Blood samples were taken from the bison/buffalo/cattle/sheep on each farm to test if they at the time had, or had been exposed to OvHV-2 to increase the understanding of the risk they posed to in contact bison, buffalo, and cattle.